harness/developer-hub/docs/chaos-engineering/overview/Security/introduction.md

 Harness provides several controls to ensure safe execution of chaos experiments on your infrastructure.
 This page explains security considerations and associated features across administrative and runtime environments, including:

-- Connectivity from target Clusters and request authentication
+- Connectivity from target clusters and request authentication
 - Kubernetes roles for the chaos infrastructure
 - User authentication to the Harness Chaos Engineering module
 - Access control and permissions for chaos actions